myami/JC3mpRace/README.md

 #### TODO :

-1. Change css everywhere
-2. Fix issue link to the race gamemode
+1. Fix issue link to the race gamemode
-3. Clean code
+2. Clean code
-4. Fix name with space don't update on leaderboard

 #### Credits
 Created by Myami(FR) and the help of lordFarquaad for scripting. || JSON File (Race) created by Protato.